 (different for each person)

 All of the above can boost acid levels or keep the valve open and push acid up into esophagus.

 2- Avoid all of your trigger foods like pepperoni pizza

 3- Lose weight

-4- Eat smaller meals of vegetables, lean meat, fish, certain
+4- Eat smaller meals of vegetables, lean meat, fish, certain fruit

 5- Avoid standing on your head or doing exercises where your head is down, especially shortly after eating

 6- Avoid abdominal crunches if they cause burning